Situation: Critical

 Situation: Critical is Ultra Naté's third album, released on Strictly Rhythm in 1998.
 The album and especially its lead single, "Free", has become her most successful work of music in the mainstream pop world on both sides of the Atlantic so far.
 "Found a Cure" and "New Kind of Medicine" were also hit singles.

 As of July 1999, the album sold 150,000 units in the U.S., according to Nielsen SoundScan.
-She told in an interview about the album, "It has dance elements but it's much broader than just that.
+She said in an interview about the album, "It has dance elements but it's much broader than just that.
 There are ballads, mid-tempo grooves.
 Overall I think it's very warm.
 I think it's a good llstening album."